The Eccles Scholars Award program provides financial support to MBA students who have a strong interest in and commitment to international business.

 - A letter of intent explaining why you feel you should be considered for the Eccles Scholar and how you feel you meet the criteria established for the funding

-The required documents should be stapled together with the application form in the front of the packet and submitted to Lisbeth Hopper at the Kay and Yvonne Whitmore Global Management Center, 360 TNRB, by the end of business on Friday, 10 January 2020.
+The required documents should be stapled together with the application form in the front of the packet and submitted to Lisbeth Hopper at the Kay and Yvonne Whitmore Global Business Center, 360 TNRB, by the end of business on Friday, 15 January 2021.
 Application material submitted after the deadline and incomplete applications will not be considered in the selection process.

-On Friday, 21 February 2020 the Eccles Scholars will be announced.
+On or before Friday, 26 February 2021 the Eccles Scholars will be announced.

 Eccles Scholars Award Amount